Moons of Mars: Early speculation

 Speculation about the existence of the moons of Mars had begun when the moons of Jupiter were discovered.
-When Galileo Galilei (1564–1642), as a hidden report about his having observed two bumps on the sides of Saturn (later discovered to be its rings), used the anagram smaismrmilmepoetaleumibunenugttauiras for Altissimum planetam tergeminum observavi ("I have observed the most distant planet to have a triple form"), Johannes Kepler (1571–1630) had misinterpreted it to mean Salve umbistineum geminatum Martia proles (Hello, furious twins, sons of Mars).
+When Galileo Galilei (1564–1642), as a hidden report about his having observed two bumps on the sides of Saturn, later discovered to be its rings, used the anagram smaismrmilmepoetaleumibunenugttauiras for Altissimum planetam tergeminum observavi ("I have observed the most distant planet to have a triple form"), Johannes Kepler (1571–1630) had misinterpreted it to mean Salve umbistineum geminatum Martia proles (Hello, furious twins, sons of Mars).

 Perhaps inspired by Kepler (and quoting Kepler's third law of planetary motion), Jonathan Swift's satire Gulliver's Travels (1726) refers to two moons in Part 3, Chapter 3 (the "Voyage to Laputa"), in which Laputa's astronomers are described as having discovered two satellites of Mars orbiting at distances of 3 and 5 Martian diameters with periods of 10 and 21.5 hours.
-Phobos and Deimos (both found in 1877, more than a century after Swift's novel) have actual orbital distances of 1.4 and 3.5 Martian diameters, and their respective orbital periods are 7.66 and 30.35 hours.
+Phobos and Deimos, both found in 1877, more than a century after Swift's novel, have actual orbital distances of 1.4 and 3.5 Martian diameters, and their respective orbital periods are 7.66 and 30.35 hours.

 In the 20th century, V. G. Perminov, a spacecraft designer of early Soviet Mars and Venus spacecraft, speculated that Swift found and deciphered records that Martians left on Earth.
-However, the view of most astronomers is that Swift was simply employing a common argument of the time, that as the inner planets Venus and Mercury had no satellites, Earth had one and Jupiter had four (known at the time), that Mars by analogy must have two.
-Furthermore, as they had not yet been discovered, it was reasoned that they must be small and close to Mars.
+The view of most astronomers is that Swift was simply employing a common argument of the time, that as the inner planets Venus and Mercury had no satellites, Earth had one and Jupiter had four, known at the time, that Mars by analogy must have two.
+As they had not yet been discovered, it was reasoned that they must be small and close to Mars.
 This would lead Swift to make a roughly accurate estimate of their orbital distances and revolution periods.
-In addition, Swift could have been helped in his calculations by his friend, the mathematician John Arbuthnot.
+Swift could have been helped in his calculations by his friend, the mathematician John Arbuthnot.

 Voltaire's 1752 short story "Micromégas", about an alien visitor to Earth, also refers to two moons of Mars.
 Voltaire was presumably influenced by Swift.
 In recognition of these literary references, two craters on Deimos are named Swift and Voltaire, while on Phobos there is one named regio, Laputa Regio, and one named planitia, Lagado Planitia, both of which are named after places in Gulliver's Travels (the fictional Laputa, a flying island, and Lagado, imaginary capital of the fictional nation Balnibarbi).
 Many of the craters on Phobos are also named after characters in Gulliver's Travels.